• Home

 WIGGLING WORDS: LOVING LANGUAGE WITH DYSLEXIA

-Written by Patricia Polacco (Philomel Books, 2012).
+Written and illustrated by Patricia Polacco (Philomel Books, 2012).
 This book is a heartwarming tale about a girl with dyslexia whose life is transformed by a compassionate teacher who identifies her reading struggles and recognizes her potential.

 wiggle words picture book cover